-Before asking the question of why and how does a patient choose you as a consultant an earlier question is necessary.
+Before asking the question of why and how does a patient chooses you as a consultant an early question is asked.

-Why have the patients taken out private medical insurance?
+Why have the patients taken out private medical insurance originally?

 There are three major reasons.

-Empirical research for MHM clients indicates whilst most private healthcare originates via a patient’s employer, the number one reason for holding private healthcare cover is to avoid and cut short NHS waiting lists.
+Empirical research indicates most private healthcare originates via a patient’s employer.
+And the main reason for holding private cover is to avoid NHS waiting lists.

-This is the main reason patients have private medical insurance cover.
+This is the primary reason patients have private medical insurance cover.

 Thirdly, and finally, private insurance offers a choice of a consultant to the patient.

-Before considering why a patient should choose to see you as a consultant, it is equally useful to consider why the patient has private medical insurance in the first place.
+Before considering why a patient should choose to see you, it is useful to consider why the patient has medical insurance anyway.